 Dr. O’Neal has conducted over sixty major choral/orchestral masterworks, and his choirs have performed at such places as Notre Dame Cathedral in Paris, Westminster Abbey in London, and the Haydn Festival in Austria.
 O’Neal has appeared as guest conductor and clinician throughout the eastern United States and was conductor of World Choir ’94, which was featured on the national broadcast of CBS Sunday Morning.
 In May 2000, Dr. O’Neal made his conducting debut at Carnegie Hall, directing a choir comprised of 150 singers from The Michael O’Neal Singers and the Roswell UMC Sanctuary Choir joined by professional soloists and orchestra for a performance of Schubert’s Mass in G. In July 2000, he conducted the Irish premiere of Mary McAuliffe’s Return to Old Ireland at Dublin’s National Concert Hall.
 During the summer of 2002 O’Neal served as Co-conductor of the British-American Church Music Festival in Great Britain, which included performances at Canterbury Cathedral, St. Paul’s Cathedral in London, and Edinburgh’s St. Giles Cathedral.
 In 2006 he was honored as the first recipient of the Distinguished Performing Artist award presented by the Roswell Cultural Arts Board.
 He was named Lexus Leader of the Arts by Public Broadcasting Atlanta for the month of August 2006.
 In July 2008 he served as Artistic Director of the International Methodist Festival in England.
 Also in 2008 he led members of MOS in three performances at the Amalfi Coast Music Festival in Italy and returned to conduct at the Festival in July 2011.
-He led The Michael O’Neal Festival Chorus in three performances in Spain in May 2014 and in Austria in June 2016, in Ireland in May 2018, and returns to Europe in May 2016 to conduct performances in Salzburg and Vienna.
+He led The Michael O’Neal Festival Chorus in performances in Spain in May 2014 and in Austria in June 2016, in Ireland in May 2018, and returns to Europe in May 2018 to conduct performances in Ireland.